josephxtian/northcoders_final_project/README.md

 Northcoders Final project February/March 2025
 ==========

-# Project Introduction
+# Project Overview
-This project aims to take information from a tote bag store's database system, format it and organise it into a data warehouse.
-A dashboard will then use the information from the data warehouse to create summaries to aid business insights.
+This project aims to extract data from a tote bag store's database, transform it into a structured format, and store it in a data warehouse.
+A dashboard will use the data warehouse to generate insights for business analysis.

+## Tech Stack

+* Python (3.10)

+* AWS (S3, Lambda, Step Functions, CloudWatch, Secrets Manager, RDS)

+* Terraform (Infrastructure as Code)

+* PostgreSQL

+* GitHub Actions (CI/CD)

+## CI/CD pipeline

+To trigger workflows:

+Push to main → Runs Terraform Apply

+Pull request to main → Runs Terraform Plan

+### python pipeline

+GitHub Actions Workflow

+The project includes automated workflows for:

+* Python Linting & Testing

+* Runs flake8 and pytest

+* Checks for syntax errors and best practices

+### terraform pipeline

+GitHub Actions Workflow

+The project includes automated workflows for:

+* Terraform Deployment

+* Initializes Terraform

+* Validates and applies infrastructure changes

 # Docs
 ## Terraform